andrubrown/predict-review-rating/README.md

 #### Code
 Most files are IPython notebooks (`.ipynb` extension with JSON data).

-The following modules are used in at least one example:
+The following modules are used in at least one of the examples:

   * Python 2.7
   * NumPy